tomunizua/summativeassignment-mlop/README.md

 ### Important Notes

 * Ensure the backend API is running before using the frontend.
-* If running the API locally, update the frontend's `script.js` to point to `http://127.0.0.1:5000`.
 * This is a basic example and might need adjustments based on your specific requirements and environment.